Maceris/Ikala-Plugins/README.md

 * `Ikala-Database` - A relational database and utilities for interacting with it.
 * `Ikala-Graphics` - Proivides utilities for graphics, using LWJGL.
 * `Ikala-Item` - An extensible item plugin.
+* `Ikala-World` - A game world with maps and their contents.
 * `Random` - Provides random generation utilities.
 * `TestPlugins` - An assortment of plugins for unit testing the Plugin Management system.
 * `RPG-GUI` - A Graphical User Interface relating to RPGs.